Story Factory: Leadership

 Catherine Keenan is the co-founder and Executive Director of the Sydney Story Factory.
 In 2016 she was recognised as Australian of The Year, Local Hero for her work with the Story Factory.
 Keenan was made a Member of the Order of Australia in 2019 for "significant service to children as an advocate for improving literacy, and to the community of Redfern."

-The Story Factory has a Director and Storyteller-in-Chief at each location.
-Richard Short, Storyteller-in Chief at Redfern, has led workshops for teachers to improve their understanding of the creative process and also to teach them the vocabulary used at The Story Factory.
-Bilal Hafda, Storyteller-in-Chief at Parramatta, won a $10,000 grant when he became the Westfield Local Hero in 2018.
-"The Story Factory will use its $10,000 Westfield Local Heroes grant to fund two eight-week creative writing programs for as many as 60 participants.
-This includes payment of the workshop leader, volunteer tutor training, workshop materials and publishing of the student stories."

-Story Spaces
+Story Factory Spaces

 Redfern

 The Story Factory first opened in Redfern in 2012.
 The Story Factory is accessed through the Martian Embassy, whose design was awarded the 2013 NSW Premiers prize by the Australian Institute of Architects.
 The idea is a spinoff from 826 Valencia that has a Pirate Supply Shop as its front.
 Keenan stated that the kids and the volunteers loved the design and the staff liked the idea of going to another world.
 The Martian Embassy is the retail arm of the Story Factory.
 The shop then opens into the creative space.